Leonard’s War, episode 5: Learmount takes command of No. 22 Squadron

 BE2c (Imperial War Museum)

-In 1916, No. 15 Sqn – operating out of airfields in the vicinity of Arras – was mostly using the BE2c for reconnaissance and as a light bomber, although it could be fitted with underwing-mounted rockets for attacking balloons.
-And unlike its unarmed BE predecessors, the BE2c observer/gunner was given a pivot-mounted Lewis gun, but more for self-defence than attack.
+In June and July – operating out of airfields in the vicinity of Arras – the BE2c for was mostly used for reconnaissance and as a light bomber, although it could be fitted with underwing-mounted rockets for attacking balloons.
+And unlike its unarmed BE pure reconnaissance predecessors, the BE2c observer/gunner was given a pivot-mounted Lewis gun, but more for self-defence than attack.
 Some BE2cs were given two Lewis guns.
 Unfortunately, because the observer’s cockpit was forward of the pilot’s, he was positioned more or less in line with the leading edges of the wings, which limited his field of fire considerably, with the propeller just ahead and the struts either side.
 The trailing edge of the upper wing, however, was cut away at its centre, allowing fire upwards, which was useful for attacking balloons.

-In the last days of the Somme offensive a 15 Squadron BE2c was hit in combat with five Albatros Ds.
+In the last days of the Somme offensive, a BE2c (from 15 Sqn as it happened), was hit in combat with five Albatros Ds.
 The pilot, 2nd Lt JC Lees and observer Lt TH Clarke, were both wounded.
 The pilot brought the stricken aircraft to a crash landing in enemy territory near Miraumont where the two were taken prisoners of war.
 The German troops who attended the downed aircraft expressed disbelief that the British were still using such an old-fashioned machine.
 In fact they referred disparagingly to the aircraft as “kaltes Fleische” (cold meat).
+Over the five-month offensive from July to November the RFC lost 600 aircraft and 252 crew.

-Propaganda is perceived as information disseminated by the enemy, but it seems the British wanted the people at home to be told about “our boys defending our skies”, because Zeppelins were succeeding in bombing civilian targets in British cities – a development that had deeply shocked the public.
+Meanwhile propaganda, normally perceived as information disseminated by the enemy, is a two-way art.
+Of course the RFC had to generate its own.
+It seems Britain’s political leaders wanted the people at home to be told about “our boys defending our skies”, because Zeppelins were now succeeding in bombing civilian targets in British cities – a development that had deeply shocked the public.

-At about this time, Learmount was clearly chosen as the “right stuff” to provide the British people with a word-picture of what it was like to be an RFC pilot.
+At about this time – although it was probably somewhat earlier in 2016 – Learmount was clearly chosen as the “right stuff” to provide the British people with a word-picture of what it was like to be an RFC pilot.
 So he duly wrote a story, published in the Daily Mirror, headlined “Mr Learmount at the Front – Experiences in the Royal Flying Corps”, claiming to be “extracts from a letter received from Lieut LW Learmount of the Royal Flying Corps from ‘Somewhere in France’”.
 When interpreted in the light of history, this “letter” seems to contain a compendium of experiences over quite a wide period.
+The newspaper cutting kept by Learmount’s family is not marked with its date, so the period of operations described in the article cannot be precisely identified.

 Press cutting from the Daily Mirror in Autumn 1916, from Learmount’s family records